lightning/blips/blip-tap.md

 The `tap_onion_rfq_id` MUST be present in the onion to the outgoing peer if the HTLC has a TAP asset origin.

-In addition to the normal hop payload checks, the forwarding node MUST also verify that the conversion rate of the outgoing HTLC as specified in the onion matches the `accepted_rate_tick` of the corresponding `tap_rfq_id`.
+In addition to performing the standard hop payload checks, the forwarding node MUST verify that the outgoing HTLC amount, as specified in the onion, aligns with the asset-to-BTC rates provided in the corresponding accepted RFQ quote (identified by the `tap_rfq_id` field).

 When receiving an incoming onion TLV payload sourced from a TAP channel, the receiving node: